mjancarik/merkur/docs/docs/getting-started.md

 ### src

 This contains the two entry points for your widget — src/client.js and src/server.js.
+Of course you can add other files and folders.

+### server

+The server folder contains assets, predefined `index.html` as index.ejs view and the most important `app.js` file.

 ### app.js